skatejs/bore/README.md

+## Using with web components

+Since web components are an extension of the HTML standard, Mole inherently works with it.
+However there are a few things that it does underneath the hood that should be noted.

+1. The custom element polyfill is supported by calling `flush()` after mounting the nodes so things appear synchronous.
+2. Nodes are mounted to a fixture that is always kept in the DOM (even if it's removed, it will put itself back).
+This is so that custom elements can go through their natural lifecycle.
+3. The fixture is cleaned up on every mount, so there's no need to cleanup after your last mount.
+4. The `attachShadow()` method is overridden to *always* provide an `open` shadow root.
+Therefore there is always a `shadowRoot` property and it can be queried against.

 ## API

 Since Shadow DOM hides implementation details, it negates having to provide a way to do shallow rendering.
 Therefore, we only need to provide a simple way to wrap a component.